How to Apply Incremental Modular Design to Global Challenges

 1. Define the goals: Get everyone—the funders, the communities, and all the stakeholders—to agree on the goals of the large project.

-2. Democratize design: Involve the people we are designing for.
+2. Democratize design: Involve the people we are designing for, through methods such as participatory design.
 They will identify their problems and needs and help us develop solutions.

 3. The minimum viable project: Deliver the solution in small steps, analyze the results, and decide the next course of action based on the analysis.